Chicago (Notes-Bibliography Style)

 Learn how to create an annotated bibliography for a class assignment or for your own use as a researcher and writer.

-Find a citation management tool to help you keep track of and organize various references for a paper or project.
+Learn more about Zotero – a citation management tool to help you keep track of and organize various references for papers and projects.

 See Trinity University’s definitions of plagiarism and consider how to avoid these situations.